 OSKRHQ.DS is a Design System for my personal brand.
 More specifically, it's a Design Guide and a Component Library using ReactJS with a unique SASS architecture.
 This website, and every personal project I work on, consumes the system in code and design.
-It's also an open-sourced project you can check out here, and has an accompanying Figma Library found here.
+It's also an open-sourced project, and has an accompanying Figma Library.

-I built it as a POC to persuade design and dev teams at a past employer to build one for the company, and I have been adjusting it based on my learnings while working on LinkedIn's new Design System.
+I built it as a Proof of Concept to persuade design and dev teams at a past employer to build one for the company, and I have been adjusting it based on my learnings while working on LinkedIn's new Design System.
 Below is the story.

 As a designer or developer, you are a walking, talking brand.
 The products and services you produce become an extension of that brand.
 As you create artifacts over time, your identity tends to get diluted since you are typically building these artifacts in isolation, or end up building the artifacts from scratch.
 This creates fragmented experiences for your audience as they move from one artifact to the next.
 This holds true for an individual or an organization.

 If inconsistent artifacts of design and code dilute a brand and its extensions, then implementing a Design System should create a harmonious identity felt by a targeted audience.

 Provide solutions for both designers and developers, create a common language abstracted from absolute values, and support mobile web and desktop displays.

 ReactJS, Figma, SASS, Storybook, Gatsby, Design Tokens, Framer Motion, and Coffee.

 Below is a really cool story of how a small team built a Design System through collaboration and camaraderie between design and development teams without business, product or management support...

 Although I am ultimately a designer, I also code and have worked as a UI developer in the past.
 This has allowed me to be part of both worlds, Design and Development, which has made me feel the pains and frustrations shared by both sides.
 For being perceived as different, it is funny to me how alike these pains are.